 Increasingly high numbers of teenagers and young people today are deeply affected, and severely challenged by high states of anxiety and depression.
 Many teenagers experience severe mood swings and feel unable to cope with friendships and educational demands.
 Some teenagers become withdrawn, exhausted and some may develop psychosomatic disorders.
 Some young people communicate their emotional distress through self-harming behaviours.
 Some express suicidal thoughts which are very worrying to parents.

 Today, many developmental challenges, relationship difficulties and other anxieties, are hugely increased by experiences with social media.
 The compulsions and pressures which young people encounter online, through social media and other online activities are seriously worrying.
 Issues such as cyber bullying and risks to safe-keeping can cause short and long-term difficulties with emotional well-being.
 Learning to use social media in a healthy way is a challenge for us all and something we need to work together with.

-Therapy and counselling enables teenagers and young people to find a safe and confidential space for their difficulties to be shared and understood together.
+Psychotherapy enables teenagers and young people to find a safe and confidential space for their difficulties to be shared and understood together.
 It can take time to find words to express fears and worries that may be deep down.
 A trusting relationship may take time to develop and the pace of the therapy must be guided by the young person.